How Do You Measure Up?

 Test 2: Single Leg Balance Test (aka The Flamingo)

-A good test of balance is to stand tall in suitable footwear or bare feet.
-Put your hands on your hips and lift one foot off the floor so you’re standing on one leg.
-Without leaning against anything or using your hands to steady yourself, see how long you can stay balanced before returning your foot to the floor.
+Holding this position is a great test of balance.
+In bare feet (or wearing suitable footwear), put your hands on your hips and lift one foot off the floor so you’re standing on one leg.
+Without leaning against anything or using your hands to steady yourself, see how long you can stay balanced before returning your raised foot to the ground.
 Take the best of three attempts and then repeat, with your eyes closed.
-This is tough and you may be surprised by how quickly you start to fall over!
-Britain’s NHS suggests the following targets:
+This is tough and you may be surprised by how quickly you need to steady yourself!
+The NHS suggests the following targets:

-The ‘Dead Hang’ is a test of grip strength, upper body strength and muscle mass.
+The ‘Dead Hang’ is a test of grip, upper body strength and muscle mass.
 It requires us to engage muscles in the arms, abs, back and shoulders.
-To try this one you might need to head out to find the monkey bars at the local park unless you have a sturdy pull-up bar at home.
+It has recently come to scientists attention that grip strength is a better predictor for premature death than other more obvious indicators such as blood pressure so it is vital we don't neglect it in our training.
+To try this test you might need to head out to the monkey bars at your local park (unless you have a sturdy pull-up bar at home).
 Grip the bar overhead with your hands slightly wider than shoulder-width.
 Engage your core, then bend at the knees to lift your feet off the floor.
 Hold for as long as you can.
-Whilst this exercise looks a bit arbitrary, is a good measure of overall strength and fitness and it gives us age related targets to ensure that as we age we’ll be able to continue to carry children and grandchildren, lift suitcases and push lawnmowers.
-Dependent on our age, there are guidelines about the length of time we should be able to hold this position:
+Whilst this exercise looks a bit arbitrary, is a good measure of overall strength so getting a good result means it is more likely you'll be able to carry children, grandchildren, lift suitcases and push lawnmowers.
+Below are guidelines about the length of time we should be aiming to hold this position:

 20s & 30s: Target: 60-90 seconds hold